-Graduates of each of our residencies are experienced in short-term research, and excel in their ability to teach other health professionals and those in training to be health professionals.
-They also acquire the experience necessary to exercise leadership and management skills for pharmacy in the health system.
+Graduates of each of our residencies are experienced in short-term research and excel in their ability to teach other health professionals and those in training to be health professionals.
+Graduates also acquire the experience necessary to exercise leadership and management skills for pharmacy in the health system.

-Our PGY1 residencies are designed for students to become general practitioners and fully-integrated members of the interdisciplinary pharmacy, able to make medication recommendations in a variety of clinical settings.
+Our postgraduate year one (PGY1) residencies are designed for students to become general practitioners and fully-integrated members of the interdisciplinary pharmacy, able to make medication recommendations in a variety of clinical settings.
 Training focuses on developing abilities to understand a wide range of diseases and disorders that occur in many patient types.

-Our PGY2 residency programs are designed to transition PGY1 graduates into practitioners in a specialized practice, meeting the needs of specific patient populations.
+Our postgraduate year two (PGY2) residency programs are designed to transition PGY1 graduates into practitioners in a specialized practice, meeting the needs of specific patient populations.
 Our programs equip graduates with the ability to make complex medication recommendations in their respective patient population.